Story of a button

 “I can be any button I want,” she whispered.

-“I was created to enable incredible things.”
+“I was created to do incredible things.”

 After that transformative experience, Sam took some time to reflect.
 The world of buttons seemed anew, brimming with possibilities she had never dared to imagine.